Use mathematical induction to prove that each statement is true for every positive integer n. 1 + 2 + 22 + ... + 2n-1 = 2n - 1

 Mathematical Induction

-Mathematical induction is a proof technique used to establish the truth of an infinite sequence of statements indexed by positive integers.
-It involves proving a base case (usually for n=1 or n=k) and then showing that if the statement holds for n=k, it also holds for n=k+1.
-This method is essential for verifying properties like divisibility for all positive integers.
+Mathematical induction is a proof technique used to establish the truth of a statement for all positive integers.
+It involves proving a base case (usually for n=1 or n=2) and then showing that if the statement holds for an integer k, it also holds for k+1.
+This method is essential for understanding how to write and simplify statements S_k and S_{k+1}.

 Recommended video: